badeeer/BellaBeatCapstoneProject/capstone.md

 ```

 taken the duplicated() function of all datasets and summing up all  So there are
-3 rows in sleepDay dataset are duplicated, let's remove it
+3 rows in sleepDay dataset are duplicated, let's remove it by pupping the sleepDay assingning to sleepDay and then using distinct fucntion distinct()

 ```
 sleepDay <- sleepDay %>%